kolocoder/project5/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] List anything else that you added to improve the app!
+- [x] I added a ScrollView to make the screen come out better.

 ## Video Demo